crisnguyendev/swiftui-clean-architecture/README.md

 - **Domain Layer:**
   - **Model:**
     Defines the core business objects (e.g., `MenuModel`, `RecipeModel`, `ServingModel`).
 These models represent the data in its simplest form without any dependency on frameworks.
-    Contains plain Swift code only, independent of frameworks such as SwiftUI or SwiftData.
-This ensures that business logic remains framework-agnostic and easily testable.
   - **UseCase:**
     Encapsulates the business logic of the application.
 Use cases, such as `SearchMenuUseCaseProtocol` and `SearchRecipesUseCaseProtocol`, execute specific business actions like fetching data or processing user inputs.